theobremer/one-sided-diffusor/test_cases/kOmega-SST_2D/steadyState/system/README.md

 - blockMeshDict.t5 highly refined mesh with wall resulution calculated for turbulent boundary layer of flat plate for a lenght of 0.2m and yPlus of 1.
 The part above the boundary layer starts with the same cell size as the last cell of the boundary layer.

 - blockMeshDict.t4 highly refined mesh with wall resulution calculated for turbulent boundary layer of flat plate for a lenght of 0.2m and yPlus of 1.
-The part above the boundary layer starts with twice the cell size as the last cell of the boundary layer.